The Porsche 993: The Final

 As the market for the 993 matures, we are seeing two distinct paths for ownership.

-The Purist Path Preservation is key.
+Preservation is key.
 Original paint, documented history, and factory specifications are the currency of the collector market.
 A well-sorted manual Carrera 2 or 4S remains a blue-chip asset that you can enjoy on the weekends.

-Why choose a 993 base?
-Unlike the older 964, a 993 offers the superior 6-speed manual gearbox and the advanced multi-link suspension.
-By backdating a 993, you get the vintage '70s aesthetic without compromising on handling or drivability.
-It is the ultimate blend of old-school looks and modern competence.
+The 993 is increasingly becoming the preferred canvas for backdating and restomods.
+Unlike the older 964, a 993 offers the superior 6-speed manual gearbox and the advanced multi-link suspension — the ultimate blend of old-school looks and modern competence.

 Does this classic 911 catch your eye?